-Angus felt threatened by the single-parent Penny who represented for Maureen how to get a new life without him.
-Angus said, 'for a laugh I did make a pass at her when I dropped her home once.
-Thought I was doing the bitch a favour, she must have been going short, looking like she does.
-But she's a snob southerner and a lesbo despite having that sprog.'
-Divorce must have hit Angus's pride vitally and that for Maureen to be hanging around with such a strange young woman as Penny seemed to him like a disparagement of his manhood.
-Tony said that there were rumours about Penny and Maureen's friendship, and if they were true, it must 'have been worse for him than if she'd gone off with some-another bloke'.
+Angus felt threatened by single-mum Penny because she represented to Maureen how to get a new life without him.
+Angus made a pass at her when he dropped her home once.
+'Thought I was doing the bitch a favour, she must have been going short, looking like she did.'
+It hit Angus's pride vitally for Maureen to be hanging around with such a strange young woman and her 'ambivalent sexuality' slighted his manhood.
+There were rumours about Penny and Maureen's friendship, and if they were true, it must have been worse for him than if she'd gone off with a man.

 In Baytown it can be hard for men to replace absconding wives, and not just for an instinctual misogynists like Angus.
-I could tell, also, that Angus envied Gordon for 'landing a good looking bird' like Colleen.
-The fact is that, perhaps down to the peculiar biology of Baytown's immediate pre-war generation, there is something of an imbalance between the sexes: according to the 1971 Census there are far fewer women than men in the town.
+Angus envied Gordon for landing a good looking and young woman like Colleen.
+Perhaps down to the peculiar biology of Baytown's immediate pre-war generation, there is something of an imbalance between the sexes: according to the 1971 Census there were far fewer women than men in the town.
 High rates of economic male in-migration to Baytown due to large industrial concerns like Sun/Star Electrical relocating to the town, and the relentless expansion of British Shipbuilders North brought more young men than women into Baytown.
 Although always a 'male town' the fact is that Baytown's numerous working men's clubs, pubs and betting shops, which might at first sight to appear to be too many for a town of its size, prosper because they provide refuges for sad single aging men.
-If you asked these bachelors why they haunted these male spaces they would never have thought their resort to male company was the result of the hard fact of female spousal drought: the Baytown view was that they were simply

-'men's men'.
-Divorce meant it was the fate of Angus and Tony to enter these ranks of lone men.
+If you asked these bachelors why they haunted these male spaces they would never have thought their resort to male company was the result of the hard fact of female spousal drought.
+The common Baytown view was that they were simply 'men's men'.
+But divorce meant it was the likely fate of Angus and Tony (and maybe, also, Gordon) to enter the ranks of lonely single men.

-So divorce brought these three men closer together.
-But long with their shared and developing misogyny they had recently taken up DIY work together.
-The immediacy of this work, 'you can see what you're doing and what you'd done' (Tony), offered them a sense of achievement and compensation.
-With most of their weekends free, unless there was overtime (now rare amidst the ongoing recession) or they had an access arrangement, the three men worked together on a succession of home jobs.
-First, Gordon asked Angus and Tony to help him knock-through a dividing wall between the living and sitting rooms of Colleen's place - she'd got a fancy for an open plan arrangement with an archway joining two rooms.
-This entailed them 'acropropping the ceiling and sledge-hammering the brick dividing wall'.
-A RSJ was raised to retain the ceiling and everything was 'made good' by covering the damaged plasterwork with hardboard and thick swirls of Artex.
-Another time, Tony got them to help him renew his parents' garden fence, his mother asking him for the favour because his father's 'lungs weren't up to it', and his brother Phil was 'always useless' at practical jobs.
+Divorce brought these three men closer together and with their shared and developing misogyny they had taken up DIY work together.
+The immediacy of this work - seeing what you're doing and what you'd done offered them a sense of achievement and compensation.
+With most of their weekends free, unless there was overtime (now rare amidst the ongoing recession) or they had an access arrangement, the three men worked together on a succession of jobs.
+First, Gordon asked Angus and Tony to help him knock-through a dividing wall between the living and sitting rooms of Colleen's place - she'd got a fancy for an open plan arrangement with an archway joining the two rooms.
+This entailed them acropropping the ceiling and sledge-hammering the brick dividing wall.
+A RSJ was raised to retain the ceiling and everything was made good by covering the damaged plasterwork with hardboard and thick swirls of Artex.
+Another time, Tony got them to help him renew his parents' garden fence, his mother asking him for the favour because his father's lungs weren't up to it whilst his brother Phil was useless when it came to practical jobs.
 They spent a weekend knocking in new posts and lap-panels and then painting it all with brown creosote.